-Write a personal narrative that develops experiences or events that can tell your story.
+Write a personal narrative that develops experiences or events that can be used to tell your story.
 Be sure to use relevant descriptive details and narrative techniques, such as dialogue, pacing, and description to develop experiences, events, and/or characters.